redolfosei/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it] ls -la > ls_cwd_content

+[Write a script that duplicates the last line of the file iacta] tail -1 iacta >> iacta

+[Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.] find -name "\*.js" -type f -delete